 A department-approved in-field experience during the summer or winter term.
 Must be followed the next enrolled semester by a credit-bearing ENV experience-based course such as experiential learning or internship.
 Formal evaluation, supervision, and direction of the in-field experience are provided by an outside agency in coordination with a faculty member.
 May be repeated.
-This course is graded S/U. Prerequisites: Major or minor in Environment & Sustainability, department approved in-field experience, and permission of instructor.
+Prerequisites: major or minor in environment & sustainability, department approved in-field experience, and permission of instructor.
+(S-U grading)